pgruetter/sdl-docs/docs/getting-started/select-columns.md

 SDL works around this by replacing hyphens with underscores for you.

 :::

-### CopyAction with a column whitelist

-Actually, there is an even simpler way to select only a subset of the columns of a dataObject.
-The CopyAction has a option called columnWhitelist which allows you to do just that.
-So we can simplify our action by replacing it with the following code:

-      select-airport-cols {
-        type = CopyAction
-        inputId = stg-airports
-        outputId = int-airports
-        columnWhitelist=["ident", "name", "latitude_deg", "longitude_deg"]
-        metadata {
-          feed = compute
-        }
-      }

 There are numerous other options available, which you can view in the [API Docs](http://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/action/CopyAction.html).